Race story

 Strategy Principal

 Credit: Both Ferrari stops were clean.
 Leclerc reached the podium; Hamilton's P6 points to grid/pace limitation more than pit execution.
+The call earns credit only because the evidence supports the mechanism.

 Accountability